misiungs/ParamMutator/README.md

 1. Load the JAR into Burp Suite via the Extender tab (Extensions → Add → Select JAR).
 2. Open the "Param Mutator" tab and configure rules in the **Configuration** view.
-   - Set the number of visible rules.
    - For each rule, define:
-     - Parameter pattern and "Is regex?" flag.
+     - Parameter pattern and "Is regex?" flag (or select Substitute mode and use a placeholder name).
      - Optional path filter (enabled flag, path pattern, and "Is regex?" for the path).
-     - Mode: RANDOM (with type and length) or STRING (with custom text).
+     - Mode: RANDOM (with alphabet/type and length) or STRING (with custom text).
-     - Position: PREFIX or SUFFIX.
+     - Position: PREFIX or SUFFIX (applies when inserting into decoded values).
      - Decode and encode chains (Dec1–Dec4, Enc1–Enc4).
+3. Use placeholders in requests: put `{$name$}` in path, headers, query, or body; configure a Substitute rule named `name` to control the replacement value.
-3. Toggle "Enable Param Mutator" to start mutating outgoing HTTP requests.
+4. Toggle "Enable Param Mutator" to start mutating outgoing HTTP requests.
-4. Use the **Log** tab to:
+5. Check the **Log** tab to review substitutions and mutated parameters.

-   - Switch between FULL (all parameters) and INFO (only mutated parameters) logging.
-   - Adjust maximum log size in MB, clear logs, and export them to CSV for detailed analysis.
+## Notes and troubleshooting

+- Prefer Substitute rules for placeholders used across multiple locations in the same request — replacements are consistent per-request.
+- If a request is not being sent after mutation, enable DEBUG logs and verify the extension updates the request in-place (Content-Length, headers, and body will be shown in the extension log).